On 1 January 2026 Latvia begins its term at the UN Security Council

-On 3 June 2025, with broad support from the United Nations member states, Latvia was elected to the United Nations Security Council for the first time in its history (2026–2027).
-To be elected to the UN Security Council, the candidates had to secure support from at least two-thirds of the UN member states – 129 out of 193 votes.
-178 of the 188 countries taking part in the election voted for us, and 10 countries abstained.
-Latvia will begin its term on the UN Security Council on 1 January 2026 and complete it on 31 December 2027.
+On 3 June 2025, with broad support from UN Member States, Latvia was elected to the UN Security Council for the first time in its history (2026–2027).
+Election to the Security Council required the support of two-thirds of UN Member States, i.e. 129 out of 193 votes.
+Latvia received 178 votes from the 188 UN Member States that participated in the vote (10 states abstained).

 Publications